Extraordinary Africa>Namibia>The Namib Desert>Kulala Desert Lodge

 The main highlight of staying at Kulala Desert Lodge is a visit to the Sossusvlei pan, surrounded by mile up on mile of deep red sand dunes.
 Self drive guests can visit under their own steam, while guests with activities included visit on a guided drive in one of the lodges four wheel drive vehicles (this has the added bonus of being able to use Kulala’s access gate for an early entrance to the park) There are also sundowner drives on the reserve, and guided walks from the lodge.
-As an optional extra, it’s also possible to arrange quadbiking or a hot air balloon flight over the dunes at dawn followed by a champagne breakfast. as well as horse riding.
+As an optional extra, it’s also possible to arrange a hot air balloon flight over the dunes at dawn followed by a champagne breakfast. as well as horse riding.
 Lastly, for an extra fee and depending on availablity in camp, you can make use of Kulala’s electronic fat bikes.

 The owners of Kulala Desert Lodge have helped return this gorgeous area from farmland to wilderness, rehabilitating the area for wildlife (it’s remarkable what survives, even in this desert area).
 They’ve also designed the lodge to minimise the impact on the environment, using solar energy to reduce the use of the generator, and to heat hot water in your Kulala.